Tourism in Peru: Highways

 Peru has land borders with five countries and has highway connections with all but Colombia.
 International bus routes are operated on each of these highways providing service from Peruvian cities to other South American cities.
-Domestically, the highway system is extensive and covers nearly the entire country excluding the department of Loreto which can only be accessed by boat or airplane.
+Domestically, the highway system is extensive and covers nearly the entire country excluding the department of Loreto which can be accessed onlyby boat or airplane.
 There are frequent buses traveling throughout the country.
 But, bus travel is dangerous as many of these highways are built on cliffs, and accidents leading to death are frequently reported by the media.
 Occasionally buses are held up by highwaymen in remote areas.
 The buses range in size and comfort but they usually have cushioned reclining seats and a form of onboard entertainment, such as a movie or music.
 Many offer bus-camas, or sleeper buses, with seats that recline to become beds.